Pece17/IoTBeacon/README.md

 Connection is succesful

-Other project member tries to connect to the server from his house using Linux-terminal and SSH, connection is not succesful because apparently you can't reach these static IP addresses outside of the lab environment
+Other project member tries to connect to the server from his house using Linux terminal and SSH, connection is not succesful because apparently you can't reach these static IP addresses outside of the lab environment

 # Installing Firefox on server